croservices/cro/docs/cro-yml.md

-Where `service` is the ID of the service (defined by `id` in its `.cro.yml`), `endpoint` is the ID of the endpoint (from the target service's `.cro.yml`'s `endpoints` section), and `env` is the environment variable specifying the host and port in the form `host:port`
+Where `service` is the ID of the service (defined by `id` in its `.cro.yml`), `endpoint` is the ID of the endpoint (from the target service's `.cro.yml`'s `endpoints` section), and `env` is the environment variable specifying the host and port in the form `host:port`.

 ## Environment